icidasset/static-base/README.md

 // make a partial build
 instance.build("html");

+// make a production build (minified and no sourcemaps) instance.build("all", true);

 // cli commands
 // 1. clean - remove everything in the build directory, except the jspm_packages directory instance.clean();